 Configure the Client

-Let’s now include Cat.ly’s code in the client directory.
-To make this easy, simply replace the default React files in your project directory with the Cat.ly’s files from the repository that you downloaded, as described in the next few points.
+Let us now include Cat.ly’s code in the client directory.
+To make this easy, simply replace the “app” directory in your project directory with the Cat.ly’s files from the downloaded repository.

 Your project directory should now contain all the client files in the same structure as the downloaded repository.